tpiliposian/audits/README.md

 ## Audits

-My findings from all security reviews/audits (excluding confidential ones) can be found [here](/findings/).
+My findings from security reviews/audits (excluding confidential and older ones that I couldn't locate) can be found [here](/findings/).

 ## Audit Contests

-Reports for all audit contests I could participate in can be found [here](/contests/).
+Reports for audit contests I could participate in can be found [here](/contests/).

 ## Bug Bounty